nodiscc/xsrv/roles/nextcloud/README.md

 # xsrv.nextcloud

-This role will install [Nextcloud](https://en.wikipedia.org/wiki/Nextcloud), a file hosting, sharing, and synchronization service.
+This role will install [Nextcloud](https://en.wikipedia.org/wiki/Nextcloud), a private file hosting/sharing/synchronization service and groupware/collaboration platform.

 Nextcloud is an alternative to services such as Dropbox, Google Drive/Agenda...
 See the [comparison page](https://nextcloud.com/compare/).